When agriculture meets the need for localization

 xarvio solutions are available across all channels: web, tablets, smartphones and are free to download from iOS and Android app stores.
 The users can access the apps through self-signup in more than 100 countries and 30 languages.

-With this large global footprint, it is vital for xarvio to be able to scale up with ease and communicate their brand and product value consistently and effectively.
+With this large global presence, it is vital for xarvio to be able to scale up with ease and communicate their brand and product value consistently and effectively.
 To be able to support the global product offerings, the need for a smart solution for localization was realized.

 The integration that mattered the most